 Whether you bang on keys for a living or are a hardcore PC gamer, a good keyboard is critical.
 It’s a peripheral that takes a lot of abuse, and while there are plenty of ways to upgrade your workstation, the best ergonomic keyboards should be at the top of your list.

-Keyboards of this nature are an acquired taste, but all have one thing in common – they can alleviate issues due to repetitive motion.
+Keyboards of this nature are an acquired taste, but all have one thing in common – they can alleviate wrist pain that occurs due to repetitive motion.
 Carpal tunnel is only one problem you can encounter if you’re using the wrong keyboard for the job, and RSI related injuries are more common than you think.

 If you type for hours on end and are ready to give an ergonomic keyboard a shot, you’ve come to the right place.
 We’ve researched the top models available to provide you with a quick list featuring only the best.
 We’ve also put together a handy guide to walk you through the wild world of ergonomic keyboards if you’ve never used one before.